Strivin0311/ai-learning/tasks/l2/l2prove.md

 # Learning to Prove
-*Here's some resources about Learning to Prove*
+*Here're some resources about Learning to Prove*